-A single blind reviewing procedure is adopted by all IIETA journals.
+A double blind reviewing procedure is adopted by all IIETA journals.
 After submission of a paper, if the topics of the paper are appropriate for the journal, the paper is sent to the editor-in-chief or managing editor and then the paper will reach a panel of experts as reviewers involved in the relevant research area, who can be either external or members of the editorial board.
 Each paper is reviewed by at least two reviewers.
 The final decision concerning the papers publication belongs to the editor-in-chief.
 Reviewer comments will be returned to the author in a timely manner.

 IIETA will hold copyright on all papers once published, while the author will maintain all other rights including patents and the right to use and reproduce material.
 For more details, read the Copyright Transfer Agreement here.

 This journal does not levy any charges to authors for paper submission, processing, or publication.
 Fees for subscription to print copies of a journal can be viewed here .

 DOAJ: Principles of Transparency and Best Practice in Scholarly Publishing, https://doaj.org/bestpractice